 5. Cottonopolis

 Cottonopolis is an Asian favourite in the Northern Quarter, and part of that offering is (obviously) bao buns.
 The baos are absolute beasts too, stuffed with wagyu short rib, ‘tokyo’ fried chicken, pork katsu and mushroom katsu.
-What’s better?
-You can enjoy them as part of the restaurant’s Sunday trolley event if you’re lucky, where trolleys of unlimited grub are brought around the restaurant for you to help yourself to.
+Cottonopolis isn’t just a spot for the influencers, it’s truly for the Mancs, providing the best Asian eats and bar atmosphere around.
 Cottonopolis, 16 Newton St, M1 2AE.